NunuMarie3000/Reinforcement-Week-Tuesday-Storm/Arrays/array.md

 - Question 3
 In your own words, when should we use an array?
   * Its easy.
-You can iterate through one to get your information, there are many methods you can use witht it
+You can iterate through one to get your information, there are many methods you can use with it
+  * should be used whenever you wanna group things together to access later

 - Question 4
  What are 3 kinds of array methods, and how do we use them?